chatcharoen/dbsec-workshop/Lab_Guides/ASO/README.md

   ![](images/004.png)

 - In the OAS_-_Getting_The_Environment_Ready folder, select Start_Infrastructure.sh.
-This script will start the entire necessary infrastructure used in these lab exercises.
+This script will start all the infrastructure necessary to complete the ASO lab exercises.
 In these lab exercises, use the Display button to view the contents of the scripts before executing.
-This will allow you to review the steps, commands and scripts used in these exercises.
+This will allow you to review the steps, commands and scripts being used.
 When executing scripts, use the Run in Terminal button.

   ![](images/005.png)

   ![](images/006.png)

-- Please be patient as the infrastructure may take a little time to start.
+- Please be patient as the infrastructure may take some time to start.
 Once the infrastructure has started, you are ready to move forward with the exercises.

 ## Labs